King's Own (1st Staffordshire) Militia: Cardwell reforms

 Under the 'Localisation of the Forces' scheme introduced by the Cardwell Reforms of 1872, militia regiments were brigaded with their local regular and Volunteer battalions – for the King's Own (1st Staffordshire) Militia this was with the 38th (1st Staffordshire) Regiment of Foot and the 80th Regiment of Foot (Staffordshire Volunteers) in Sub-District No 19 (County of Stafford) with a shared depot at Lichfield.
 The Militia now came under the War Office rather than their county lords lieutenant.
 It was intended that each sub-district would have two regular and two militia battalions, and the 1st Staffordshire Militia raised a 2nd Battalion on 22 August 1874.
 This carried out its first annual training in May 1875 and thereafter the two battalions usually trained together.
+On 1 December 1875 the double-battalion regimen had a strength of 1341, only 9 short of its establishment.
 Whittington Barracks was completed on Whittington Heath outside Lichfield in 1881 as a combined depot for the north and south Staffordshire brigades.

 Although often referred to as brigades, the sub-districts were purely administrative organisations, but in a continuation of the Cardwell Reforms a mobilisation scheme began to appear in the Army List from December 1875.
 This assigned regular and militia units to places in an order of battle of corps, divisions and brigades for the 'Active Army', even though these formations were entirely theoretical, with no staff or services assigned.
 The 1st, 2nd and 3rd Staffordshire Militia formed 2nd Brigade of 2nd Division, VI Corps.
 The brigade would have mustered at Liverpool in time of war.

 On 26 April 1873, Col Talbot resigned the command and was appointed Honorary Colonel of the regiment.
 Major Francis Chambers was promoted to the command, and when he retired in 1876, Lt-Col Pryce Harrison of the 2nd Bn was promoted to colonel and lt-col commandant, and Col Talbot's nephew, Maj Hervey Talbot, formerly of the 18th Foot, took command of 2nd Bn.
 He in turn later became commandant of both battalions.

 The Army Reserves were called out on 3 April 1878 during the crisis that led to the Congress of Berlin.
 The Militia Reserves of 1st Bn 1st Staffordshire Militia were summoned and 104 reported, overwhelming the accommodation at Whittington Barracks where that year's recruits were undergoing preliminary training.
 These reservists served with the 38th (1st Staffordshire) Regiment in Dublin until they were stood down on 20 July.